Ada-Developers-Academy/daily-curriculum/topic_resources/html.md

 Headings should be used in order (1-6) to indicate priority and page flow.
 The `<h1>` element should be used for the primary heading on the page.

 Don't use headings to just make the text bigger or bold.
 Use them to add meaning and structure to the page.
+You will be able to make your text bigger or bold using styles (CSS).

 ```html
 <div>I'm a division</div>